yuanyige/yuanyige.github.io/_pages/about.md

 - **Large Language Model Alignment**: To align large language models with human values and safety requirements.

-- **AI System Reasoning and Planning**: To enhance AI's logical reasoning and strategic planning in complex environments.
+- **Agent System Reasoning and Planning**: To enhance agent's logical reasoning and strategic planning in complex environments.

 # 🔥 News

 <span class='anchor' id='-news'></span>
+- _2025.06_: &nbsp;🎖 I received the President Award of the Chinese Academy of Sciences (CAS), the **highest** honor for CAS students.
 - _2025.05_: &nbsp;🎉🎉 One paper is accepted in ACL 2025.
 - _2025.04_: &nbsp;🎉🎉 Two papers are accepted in SIGIR 2025.
 - _2025.03_: &nbsp;🥳 Our paper, [SimPER](https://arxiv.org/abs/2502.00883), has been adopted by [LG AI Research](https://www.lgresearch.ai) as the core training algorithm for their [EXAONE Deep](https://arxiv.org/abs/2503.12524) series LLMs, helping their 32B model surpass the performance of DeepSeek R1 (671B)!